MelodicXP/about-me/README.md

 ### Links and Resources

 * [CSS Tricks Sticky Footer](https://css-tricks.com/couple-takes-sticky-footer/) - helped me understand a little more about sticky footer.
+* [How to Loop Through an Array in JavaScript – JS Iterate Tutorial](https://www.freecodecamp.org/news/how-to-loop-through-an-array-in-javascript-js-iterate-tutorial/) - helped me understand how to loop through an array
+* [Javacript Loops](https://www.w3schools.com/js/tryit.asp?filename=tryjs_break) - showed me about breaks to get out of a loop.

 ### Lighthouse Accessibility Report Score

+* 5/13/2023: Click [here](img/LightHouseScreenshot05162023.jpg) for screenshot of score after running a Lighthouse Accessibility report (score is 100).
-* Click [here](img/LightHouseScreenshot.jpg) for screenshot of score after running a Lighthouse Accessibility report (score is 100).
+* 5/10/2023: Click [here](img/LightHouseScreenshot.jpg) for screenshot of score after running a Lighthouse Accessibility report (score is 100).

 ### Reflections and Comments